 - No roux

-This recipe is a basic shrimp and grits recipe (except for Gouda cheese in the grits) with a shortcut-no roux.
+This recipe is a simple shrimp and grits recipe (except for Gouda cheese in the grits) with a shortcut-no roux.

-I know, that seems like a shrimp and grits transgression, but flour would give it a matte finish rather than the high gloss finish achieved with cornstarch.
+Although a roux made with flour would give it a deep, rich flavor, it would also give you a matte finish rather than the high gloss finish achieved with cornstarch.

 I am all about SHORTCUTS and cornstarch thickens the sauce in seconds rather than a tedious roux that requires me to stand at the stove for a minimum of 30 minutes.